What is Content Strategy for the Web?

 - Content strategy is an integrated set of user-centered, goal-driven choices about content throughout its lifecycle.

 Note that these definitions define content strategy more as a mindset or an approach, not a specific, immutable, all-in-one thing.
 Content strategy is really a methodology offering useful approaches and tactics for centering content within your digital effort.
 The good news is that means there’s more than one way to do it right.
+At the core of the methodology is the understanding that a content experience cannot truly succeed (or be considered strategic) without an underlying process or structure.

 Here are some other characteristics of content strategy that I find particularly clarifying: